 proof of title ownership or transfer.

-records, or a list of client references.)
+records, bank records, or a list of client references.)
 This does not apply for Section 8 applicants.

 5. Section 8 information access: Section 8 applicants must sign a consent form allowing the local Public Housing